What Is Keyword Cannibalization and The Ways to Avoid It?

 • Quality First: Quality speaks louder and longer than quantity therefore aim for quality instead of quantity.
 A single well-written page has a higher chance to achieve SEO goals than having multiple pages on a single keyword that can only serve to create confusion.

-• Balance SEO and PPC: Although SEO and PPC seem two different strategies, they are still interdependent, or at least have synergy.
+• Balance SEO and PPC: Although SEO and PPC seem two different strategies, they are still interdependent, or at least have teamwork.
 Complementing SEO and PPC targets can help a lot in rising up the SERP.

 You May Also Like Myths About SEO